earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 </div>

-## Working with spatial data from different sources
+## Working with Spatial Data from Different Sources

-We often need to gather spatial datasets for from different sources and/or data that cover different spatial `extents`.
+You often need to gather spatial datasets for from different sources and/or data that cover different spatial `extents`.
 Spatial data from different sources and that cover different extents are often in different Coordinate Reference Systems (`CRS`).